Can You Tan Through Glass?

 Tanning outdoors

-Overexposure to the sun can do more damage than good, so you need to give your skin a light SPF protection when tanning out in the sun, and give it a few days to rest before heading back outside to tan.
+Overexposure to the sun can do more harm than good, so it’s essential to apply a light SPF protection to your skin when tanning outdoors and allow it a few days to rest before heading back outside.

 Self-tanners

-Self-tanners are fast growing in popularity due to their effectiveness and formula which doesn’t require any sunlight.
+Self-tanners are growing in popularity due to their effectiveness and formula, which doesn’t require any sunlight.
 It is possibly the safest way to tan, without any sun damage to the skin.

-You may already know that our favorite self-tanner is Beauty by Earth.
-We talk about it all the time only because we love it so much.
+You may already be familiar with our favorite self-tanner, Beauty by Earth.
+We talk about it all the time, only because we love it so much.

 Spray tans

-Tanning at a salon ensures you have a streak and patch-free tan from head to toe, and helps tan all those hard-to-reach places that are often missed with self-tanners at home.
+Tanning at a salon ensures a streak- and patch-free tan from head to toe, and helps tan all those hard-to-reach places that are often missed with self-tanners at home.

 Related Questions